OpusCapita/sequelize-to-markdown/README.md

 #### Config file

-The config file represents all configuration options available to run the tool.
+The config file represents all configuration options available to run the tool from command line.
 These are almost the same options as shown in the [DefaultConfig](#defaultconfig) section of the API description.
+In order to use the module programmatically, you will have to use the [DefaultConfig](#defaultconfig) settings instead.

 ```JS
 {